luismr/blueprint-prompts/typescript/vite-with-angular-jasmine-karma.md

 ## Description

-This prompt helps you create a TypeScript project using Angular framework with Vite as the build tool and Jasmine/Karma for testing.
-It provides a complete project structure following Angular best practices with modern build tooling.
+Creates a well-structured TypeScript project with Angular and Vite by generating a complete project structure that follows Angular best practices.
+The prompt sets up essential configurations and dependencies needed for building robust Angular applications with comprehensive testing capabilities using Jasmine and Karma.

+The generated project will include:
+- Angular framework configuration and setup
+- Vite build system integration
+- Jasmine and Karma testing framework
+- Component architecture scaffolding
+- SCSS styling configuration
+- TypeScript type safety
+- VS Code debugging support
+- Environment configuration

+Example usage:
+- "Create a new Angular project with Vite and testing"
+- "Generate an Angular template with Jasmine tests"
+- "Set up a TypeScript project using Angular and Vite"
+- "Create an Angular application with Karma testing"

 The prompt will:
-- Generate an Angular project structure
+- Generate the standard Angular project structure
+- Configure Vite as the build tool
-- Set up Vite for fast builds
+- Set up Jasmine and Karma for testing
-- Configure Jasmine and Karma testing
+- Create sample components and services
 - Add SCSS styling support
-- Include VS Code debugging
+- Include TypeScript configuration
-- Create component templates
+- Create VS Code launch configurations
-- Set up environment configs

 Use this prompt when you want to:
 - Start a new Angular project with Vite
 - Set up automated testing with Jasmine
 - Follow Angular best practices
-- Enable efficient development workflow
+- Include essential development tools
-- Create maintainable components
+- Create maintainable component architecture
-- Structure a scalable application

-The generated project will include:
-- Angular framework setup
-- Vite build configuration
-- Jasmine/Karma test setup
-- SCSS styling support
-- Sample components
-- Environment files
-- VS Code debugging
-- Basic documentation
+- Enable type-safe development

 ## Prompt